opencitations/oc_api/README.md

 # Copy the application code from the GitHub repo
 RUN git clone --single-branch --branch main https://github.com/opencitations/oc_api .

-# Install Python dependencies from requirements.txt + gunicorn and gevent
+# Install Python dependencies from requirements.txt
 RUN pip install -r requirements.txt

 # Expose the port that our service will listen on